Insurance workers facing financial crunch

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : Hundreds of field workers of State Life Insurance Corporation (SLIC) of Pakistan numbering over 200,000 are facing great financial hardships and have appealed to Prime Minister Imran Khan and Chief Justice of Pakistan Gulzar Ahmed Khan to address their grievances.
+Islamabad: Hundreds of field workers of State Life Insurance Corporation (SLIC) of Pakistan numbering over 200,000 are facing great financial hardships and have appealed to PM and CJP to address their grievances.

 Similarly, with the spread of coronavirus in February and subsequent lockdown, the situation further worsened forcing the field workers to suffer badly in terms of earning income through commission which according to them has touched to zero level.